Winter is my least favourite season.

 Cultivating consistent daily routine can help us avoid anxiety and stress, and promote calmness and happiness as we go about our days.

 Cultivate winter hobbies

-Winter hobbies are hobbies that don’t require leaving your house, and not even your bed.
+Winter hobbies are hobbies that don’t require leaving your house, and sometimes not even your bed.
 Winter is the perfect time to hibernate and regroup, so napping is a perfectly acceptable winter hobby.

 Spend more time outdoors during the day, especially when it’s sunny

-While it’s hard to get myself to go for a walk, I try to savor any excuse that forces me to be outdoors and catch some rays.
+While it’s hard to get myself to go for a walk, I try to savour any excuse that forces me to be outdoors and catch some rays.
 Instead of focusing on how cold it is, I try to remind myself that I’m only outside for a few minutes so might as well enjoy the scenery of a sunny winter day.